-Remember. this is a salsa so the fruit should be cut small enough to easily be scooped up with a chip.
+- To start, dice the mangoes and veggies.
+They should be cut small enough to easily be scooped up with a chip.

-- In a large bowl, combine all of the ingredients together: mango, onion, bell pepper, jalapeño, cilantro lime juice, and salt.
+- In a large bowl, combine all of the ingredients together.

-- Gently fold everything together with a rubber spatula or large spoon.
+- Gently fold everything together with a rubber spatula or toss with 2 large spoons.

-- Chill the salsa for 15-30 minutes before serving for the best flavor.
+- Chill for 20-30 minutes before serving for the best flavor.

 - The cilantro leaves should be removed from the stems, measured, then roughly chopped.
-Kitchen scissors work best for chopping the cilantro, but a knife will do.
+Kitchen scissors work best for chopping cilantro, but a knife will do too.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**

 Where You Get Your Protein is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site may contain some of these links to Amazon.com.
 If you make a purchase through one of those links, Where You Get Your Protein will receive a small commission from the purchase at no additional cost to you.